 So, getting back into “hostel life” has been…interesting!
 I haven’t stayed in a hostel since I was travelling in Europe last year – and both of my last two jobs abroad including pretty nice accommodation.

 Living in hostels is a bit like leaving the real world – time doesn’t seem to work the same and normal rules definitely don’t apply!
-And then there are the wonderful mix of people you end up staying with – the good, the bad, the new friends…and the downright crazy…but it’s all part of the experience!
+And then there is the wonderful mix of people you end up staying with – the good, the bad, the new friends…and the downright crazy…but it’s all part of the experience!

 Have you visited Brisbane?
 Did I miss anything?
 I’d love to hear about more fun cheap (or free!) things to do in the city so please leave a comment below!